13alvone/speakQuery/README.md

 ### SMTP configuration

 Email alerts require SMTP credentials.
-Set these values in your `.env` file or export them before running the query engine:
+Set these values in your `input_repos/speakQuery/.env` (before encryption) or export them before running the query engine:

 ```bash
 export SMTP_USER="your_email@example.com"
 export SMTP_PASSWORD="your_app_password"
 ```

-`SMTP_SERVER` and `SMTP_PORT` can also be specified in `.env` or via environment variables to override the default Gmail settings.
+`SMTP_SERVER` and `SMTP_PORT` can also be specified in the environment file or via environment variables to override the default Gmail settings.

 ### Concurrency and Rate Limiting